CitrineInformatics/citrine-python/docs/source/data_extraction.rst

 Available Row Definitions
 -------------------------

-Currently, GEM Tables provide a single way to define Rows: by the :class:`~gemd.entity.template.material_template.MaterialTemplate` of the roots of the material histories that correspond to each row.
+Currently, GEM Tables provide a single way to define Rows: by the :class:`~gemd.entity.template.material_template.MaterialTemplate` of the terminal materials of the material histories that correspond to each row.

 :class:`~citrine.gemtables.rows.MaterialRunByTemplate`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :class:`~citrine.gemtables.rows.MaterialRunByTemplate` class defines Rows through a list of :class:`~gemd.entity.template.material_template.MaterialTemplate`.
-Every :class:`~gemd.entity.object.material_run.MaterialRun` that is assigned to any template in the list is used as the root of a  Material History to be mapped to a Row.
+Every :class:`~gemd.entity.object.material_run.MaterialRun` that is assigned to any template in the list is used as the terminal material of a Material History to be mapped to a Row.
 This is helpful when the rows correspond to classes of materials that are defined through their templates.
 For example, there could be a :class:`~gemd.entity.template.material_template.MaterialTemplate` called "Cake" that is used in all of the cakes and another called "Brownies" that is used in all of the brownies.